Monday, February 27, 2017

 The Truth Hurts

 Jesus said to him, "I am the way, and the truth, and the life.
 No one comes to the Father except through me."
-(John 14:6, ESV)I certainly understand the objection to the idea "Jesus is the only way" and I don't think it's a stretch to say that this challenge is just a difficulty for skeptics.
+(John 14:6, ESV)I certainly understand the objection to the idea "Jesus is the only way" and I don't think it's a stretch to say that this challenge isn't just a difficulty for skeptics.
 If we're all honest, most Christians have felt the uncomfortable nature of Jesus' claim as well.

 But let me point something out here at the onset: just because a truth claim is narrow or exclusive (or presented in an unloving manner), that doesn't automatically make it untrue.
 In fact, I would suggest there are all sorts of narrow truth claims that we are presented with every day, yet we don't bat an eye at them because they are plainly obvious to us.